Code-Crafter-s-Consortium/.github/profile/README.md

 Our intent is to keep the projects shared on here the type of projects that have many hours invested into them and have value for that reason.

 ## We welcome your contribution!
-If you would like to contribute, please clone the desired repo and open a pull request.
+If you would like to contribute, please clone the desired repo and open a pull request or contact Patrick Hurst to be added as a member.
-If you would like to become a maintainer or owner, please contact Patrick Hurst at patrick@in-nova-tech.com or message him on Discord.
+Patrick Hurst: patrick@in-nova-tech.com : Active on [Discord Server](https://discord.gg/xddmYTyweH)